Expert urges banks to target informal sector for more funds - Nigeria Today

 He said that the introduction of the Treasury Single Account (TSA) by the Federal Government (TSA) had compelled banks to source funds from other legitimate sources to meet investors’ demands.

-The post Expert urges banks to target informal sector for more funds appeared first on Vanguard News.
+The post Expert urges banks to target informal sector for more funds appeared first on BusinessDay : News you can trust.

 Follow us on twitter @NigeriaTodayNG